-Details of the $16 billion support package for farmers were released today by the U.S. Department of Agriculture: USDA Press Release
+Details of the $16 billion support package for farmers were released today by the U.S. Department of Agriculture: USDA Press Release.
+K·Coe Isom’s Farm Program Services team has compiled these key guidelines for producers who want to apply for MFP Payments:

 - Payment limit is a combined $250,000 for non-specialty crops per person/entity.
 The limits are $250,000 for dairy and hog; $250,000 for specialty crop.
 All separate limits.
 No applicant can receive more than $500,000.
 This is not well explained, but seems to be combined non-specialty/specialty/dairy and hogs and not per operation.